Field Museum of Natural History: Evolving Planet

 Evolving Planet follows the evolution of life on Earth over 4 billion years.
-The exhibit showcases fossils of single-celled organisms, Permian synapsids, dinosaurs, extinct mammals, and early hominids.
+The exhibit showcases fossils of single-celled organisms, ancient Invertebrates, early fish, Permian synapsids, dinosaurs, extinct mammals, and early hominids.
 The Field Museum's non-mammalian synapsid collection consists of over 1100 catalogued specimens, including 46 holotypes.
 The collection of basal synapsids includes 29 holotypes of caseid, ophiacodontid, edaphosaurid, varanopid, and sphenacodontid species – approximately 88% of catalogued specimens.

 Inside Ancient Egypt

 Inside Ancient Egypt offers a glimpse into what life was like for ancient Egyptians.
 Twenty-three human mummies are on display as well as many mummified animals.
 The exhibit features a three-story replica (featuring two authentic rooms with 5,000-year-old hieroglyphs) of the mastaba tomb of Unas-Ankh, the son of Unas (the last pharaoh of the Fifth Dynasty).
 Also displayed are an ancient marketplace showing artifacts of everyday life, a shrine to the cat goddess Bastet, and dioramas showing the afterlife preparation process for the dead.

+In 2024 the museum performed CT scans on 26 of their mummies.

 The Ancient Americas

 The Ancient Americas displays 13,000 years of human ingenuity and achievement in the Western Hemisphere, where hundreds of diverse societies thrived long before the arrival of Europeans.
 In this large permanent exhibition visitors can learn the epic story of the peopling of these continents, from the Arctic to the tip of South America.
+The exhibit consists of six displays: Ice Age Hunters, Innovative Hunters and Gatherers, Farming Villagers, Powerful Leaders, Rulers and Citizens, and Empire Builders.
+Visitors are encouraged to begin with Ice Age Hunters and conclude with Empire Builders.
+In this way, visitors can understand the cultural and economic progression of the Ancient Americas.
+Throughout the exhibit, collections are displayed in a way that emphasizes the cultural context of the artifacts.

+The six displays draw from the Field Museum's massive North America collection.
+Significant collections utilized by the exhibit include pre-Columbian artifacts gathered by Mayanists Edward H. Thompson and John E. S. Thompson.
+Additionally, former curator Paul Sidney Martin's American Southwest collection makes up a significant portion of the "Farming Villagers" display.
+The Empire Builders display includes Aztec and Incan artifacts gathered in the 19th century.

+The Ancient Americas exhibit transitions to the Alsdorf Hall of Northwest Coast and Arctic Peoples and eventually the Native Truths: Our Voices, Our Stories exhibit.
+This emphasizes the thematic unity of the Field Museum's American collections.